ANANAzZzZz/vk_dialogs_parser/README.md

 ### About

-Script for parcing your dialogs in social network VK on python
+Script for parsing your dialogs in social network VK on python

 ### How to setup project